 Solar panel specifications

-The solar panels installed appear to be CIGS thin-film solar cells, which are known for being lightweight and flexible, and are well-suited for mounting on vehicles.
-Two such solar panels are mounted on the roof of the bus, each 1.6-mm thick, and producing a combined 1000 watts.
+The solar panels used are CIGS thin-film solar cells, which are known for being lightweight and flexible, and are well-suited for mounting on vehicles.
+Two such solar panels are mounted on the roof of the bus, each 1.6-mm thick, producing a combined 1000 watts.